make-u-move-raw/CILAOS/README.md

 This project uses [TO_DEFINE] to test features and every unit test **MUST** pass to merge feature, you can run tests with : `RUN_TEST_COMMAND`

 ### 📖 Generating Documentation
-Documentation is automatically generated with Docygen use, `docker run --rm -v "${PWD}:/app" -w /app ghcr.io/make-u-move-raw/cilaos:latest ./run.sh doc` to generate it.
+Documentation is automatically generated with [Doxygen](https://www.doxygen.nl/index.html).
+After [mouting image with docker](#️-build--run) (atleast once) use, `docker run --rm -v $(pwd):/app cilaos ./run.sh doc` to generate it.
+The resulting doc should be located in /docs/html/index.html

 ### 💻 Development practices for the project

+Each pull request go through github actions CI cycle consisting of :
+ - Build
+ - Unit tests validation and coverage
+ - Code quality
+ - Doc generation

 #### 🎯 Tracking issues
 This project uses **Github issues** to keep track of the development process and custom labels are used for organizing tasks in different types and priority.
 All the labels purposes are described in the project.